LibrePCB/docker-librepcb-dev/README.md

 ### `windowsservercore-ltsc2019-qt5.15.2-32bit`

 Based on Windows Server Core LTSC2019 with Qt5.15.2, MinGW 8.1 32-bit
+and OpenCascade OCCT 7.7.2.
+This image is intended for deployment of official 32-bit binary releases of LibrePCB for Windows.

+### `windowsservercore-ltsc2019-qt6.6-64bit`

+Based on Windows Server Core LTSC2019 with Qt6.6.x, MinGW 11.2.0 64-bit
-and OpenCascade OCCT 7.7.0.
-This image is intended for deployment of official binary releases of LibrePCB for Windows.
+and OpenCascade OCCT 7.7.2.
+This image is intended for deployment of official 64-bit binary releases of LibrePCB for Windows.

 ### `webtools`